dfkaye/dfkaye-blog/content/posts/first.md

 ## This shouldn't be hard

-OK, but because "everything goes through React, it's a bit hard" - see https://github.com/gatsbyjs/gatsby/issues/833.
+OK, but because "everything goes through React, it's a bit hard" - see [issue 883 on github](https://github.com/gatsbyjs/gatsby/issues/833).

 1. Create a `static` folder at the top of your Gatsby project (i.e., parallel to `src`, `package.json`, *et al*.)
 2. Create a `static/scripts/hello` folder, and add a `hello.js` file that contains the following: